e-b11/trivia-game/README.md

 ## Additional Features

-The application uses a custom hook to fetch the trivia date and uses Material UI components/icons for styling.
+The application uses a custom hook to fetch the trivia data and uses Material UI components/icons for styling.